 For Example, Dropbox and Google Drive for attaching files directly to the tasks.
 Other integrations like Chrome, Litmus, GitHub, Zapier, Harvest, etc. for easily accessing the files in one place.

-Easily communicate with your team members, clients, and higher management with Gmail and Outlook add-on so that you never miss the track of important information.
-Built-in options like forums and commenting help anyone to stay on the task and come out with a proper result.
+Easily communicate with your team members, clients, and higher management with Gmail and Outlook add-on so that you never miss track of important information.
+Built-in options like forums and commenting help anyone to stay on task and come out with a proper result.

-The best part is that Asana’s Basic plan is available free for up to 15 team members and personal use too.
+The best part is that Asana’s Basic plan is available free for up to 15 team members and for personal use too.